Jonathan2251/lbd/source/llvmstructure.rst

 Cpu0 is a 32-bit architecture.
 It has 16 general purpose registers (R0, ...,
 R15), co-processor registers (like Mips), and other special registers.
-Its structure is illustrated in :num:`Figure #llvmstructure-f1` below.
+Its structure is illustrated in :numref:`llvmstructure-f1` below.

 .. _llvmstructure-f1:
 .. figure:: ../Fig/llvmstructure/1.png